hdelaney/udaciflashcards/README.md

 <h4>Let's do this</h4>

-In terminal, from the main directory, run `npm start` or  `expo start`.
+In terminal, from the main directory, run `npm install` to install all project dependencies.
+Once that's finished run `npm start` or `expo start`.

 This will launch Expo DevTools.
 Once it's done doing its thing, you'll see a big QR code followed by some bullet points in the terminal.
 Expo may also launch a Metro Bundler window in your web browser.
 When the tunnel is ready you can either open Expo's Mobile Client app on your mobile device, or open your simulator.